How to Clean Stainless Steel Pans & Cookware

-Remove Stuck-On Food with Vinegar and Baking Soda
+Remove Burnt Food with Vinegar and Baking Soda

 For this method, you’ll need two common cleaning ingredients: vinegar and baking soda.
 Vinegar is an effective cleaning solution for stuck-on foods thanks to its acetic acid content, which helps break down tough food particles.

 - Fill the bottom of your pot or pan with water, enough to cover the stuck-on food.

 - Boil: Once the pot or pan has been filled with water, add 1 cup of vinegar and bring water to a boil.

 - Once boiling, remove from the heat and add in 2 Tbsp. of baking soda.

 - Briefly mix together and empty the pan.

 - Use a non-abrasive sponge or scrubber to rid the pan of any remaining food particles.

 Remove Burnt Food with Cream of Tartar

-While it’s typically less available on-hand than baking soda, cream of tartar is an effective tool for ridding pans of stuck-on food.
+While it’s typically less available on-hand than baking soda, cream of tartar is an effective tool for ridding stainless steel pans of stuck-on food.
 Simply mix cream of tartar with water to create a paste and cover affected areas in your pan.
 Allow the mixture to soak overnight in the pan.
 Rinse and scrub the pan out to remove any remaining particles.

 Removing Burnt Food with Salt and Lime

 - Squeeze lime juice into your pan and add salt.

 - Allow the mixture to rest in the pan for several minutes.

 - Add more salt: Sprinkle more salt into the pan.

 - Immediately begin scrubbing with a non-abrasive scrubber.

 - Once excess food is removed, rinse and dry as normal.